Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalJan.md

 ### 6/1/2025

 Today I finished my learning story about docker.
 This was actually way easier than I thought in hindsight.
 My goal now is to work on the front end.
 Working on web stuff is probably my least favorite thing, but I will do what makes the group move forward.

+### 6/6/2025

+Today I have my second expert review with Raymond.
+I achieved a meets expectation, although he had some criticism on the way I formed my user story.
+He explained that it looked too much like a developer story.
+I agreed with him.
+Thanks to his clear explanation he set me up in a way where I should now be able to do everything correctly for the final expert review with Gerald.